Knowledge is Power…

 There’s still much to learn but at this point you should hopefully have a good understanding of how your diet affects your ability to lose weight fast, as well as impacting on your health, your mood and your energy levels.

-This means we can start to take what we’ve learned and to create a basic outline for an easy weight loss diet you can follow.
+This means we can start to take what we’ve learned and to create a basic outline for an easy lose weight fast diet you can follow.
 Use these steps then and you can begin to apply some real science to a diet that will work for you…

 Step 1: Removing Water Weight

-Before we get properly started, the first thing to do is to remove water weight.
+Before we get properly started, the first thing to do is to remove water weight, this is the easiest way to lose weight fast.
 By doing this, you can actually become significantly lighter and look leaner in just a couple of days.

 This isn’t something you can maintain indefinitely but shedding a little water weight early on is a good way to look a bit leaner and more defined and to thereby give yourself some positive encouragement to carry on.